aridjayarecipes/cutesrecipes.web.app/content/post/2419-easiest-way-to-make-quick-polish-sausage-and-cabbage.md

 - "2 caps of vegetable oil"
 - " Salt black pepper and garlic"
 recipeinstructions:
 - "Cut up cabbage and dice 1/2 onion or full onion(optional).
 Add to a large pan with lid.
 Pour in 1 cup of water, 2 caps vegetable oil, and add your seasonings-salt, black pepper, and garlic.
-I just sprinkle it over top and if i think it needs more, after it steams a little bit, i&#39;ll add a little more.
+I just sprinkle it over top and if i think it needs more, after it steams a little bit, i'll add a little more.
 Let it steam over medium heat with lid on, stirring occasionally."
 - "In a skillet, cut up polish sausage links, and let it slightly brown.
 Add 1 cap of oil, to prevent sticking.
 I have non-stick skillets and no oil is nessesary."
 - "After polish sausage slightly browns, pour it into the large pan with the cabbage and onion."
 - "Let it continue steaming with lid on, stirring occasionally, until cabbage and onion is soft and not hard.
-Then turn it off, it&#39;s done.
+Then turn it off, it's done.
 Serve it hot or let it cool a little bit."
 categories:
 - Recipe
 tags: